James Carpenter Studios

-Vibrant shards of are color reflect into the Nancy and Art Schwalm Sculpture Garden by this freestanding exterior wall composed of laminated translucent glass panels hung from a curving steel frame.
-James Carpenter Design Associates collaborated with architect Will Bruder to design Glass Scrim Wall as a physical and visual barrier between the outdoor sculpture garden at the Scottsdale Museum of Contemporary Art and the adjacent street.
+Vibrant shards of color are cast onto the Nancy and Art Schwalm Sculpture Courtyard at Scottsdale Museum of Contemporary Art (SMoCA) by this freestanding exterior wall composed of laminated translucent glass panels hung from a curving steel frame.
+James Carpenter Design Associates collaborated with architect Will Bruder to design Glass Scrim Wall as a physical and visual barrier between the outdoor sculpture garden and the adjacent street.

-Fifty-six laminated translucent glass panels, each approximately 4′ x 7′, are hung from a curving steel structure 21′ high and 65′ long.
-Between each bay of panels is a row of laminated Dichroic glass blades which cast varying shades of color onto the panels.
+Fifty-six laminated translucent glass panels, each approximately 4 feet by 7 feet, are hung from a curving steel structure, 21 feet high and 65 feet long.
+Between each bay of panels is a row of laminated dichroic glass blades, which cast varying shades of color onto the panels.
 Glass lamination technology, coupled with a sophisticated, yet simple steel structure, enables large and heavy glass panels to have the appearance of a lightweight lantern.

 Location7374 E 2nd St, Scottsdale, AZ 85251, USA